What a Margin Call Is and How It Works in Margin Trading

 Using margin increases exposure to market risk, amplifies potential losses, and can result in forced liquidation.
 It also introduces financing costs in the form of interest on the borrowed amount, which can erode returns over time.

-Psychological risks exist as well. margin can encourage overconfidence, lead to riskier behavior, and create stress during market downturns.
+Psychological risks exist as well.
+Margin can encourage overconfidence, lead to riskier behavior, and create stress during market downturns.
 Understanding these risks before using margin helps preserve capital and sanity.

 Understanding Financial Leverage